Drop the Drugs

 The DROP THE DRUGS Prescription Medication Disposal Program provides members of our Stanislaus County communities a controlled and safe place to dispose of medications that may have accumulated in their homes, diverting potential abuse and unwanted environmental impacts.
 Stanislaus County Behavioral Health and Recovery Services, in partnership with local law enforcement, have been hosting DROP THE DRUGS Prescription Medication Disposal Events since 2009.
 Over 11,000 pounds of unwanted medication has been collected between 2009 and 2015.
 With the increase in demand for safe and convenient disposal opportunities, the DROP THE DRUGS Prescription Medication Drop Box Program was created.
 Beginning with the Stanislaus County Sheriff’s Department, permanent prescription drop boxes have been placed in the lobbies of local law enforcement agencies across Stanislaus County.
 You may dispose of pills, liquids (tightly sealed), and over the counter medicine for confidential incineration.
 NO SYRINGES/NEEDLES ALLOWED IN DROP BOXES.
 Please see our brochure for Drop Box locations and hours of operation.

 Drop the Drugs events continue to be held in the Spring and Fall.
-The next event will be held in the fall of 2016.
+The next event will be held on October 28, 2017.